Debiased Inverse Propensity Score Weighting for Estimation of Average Treatment Effects with High-Dimensional Confounders: Introduction

+The estimator has the well-known double robustness property that if $\hat{r}_1=r_1$ and $\hat{r}_0=r_0$, so there is no estimation error for the outcome regressions, then an estimator of the form \eqref{eq:tau_hat} will remain unbiased regardless of the severity of the bias in $\hat{\pi}$.
+Moreover, the estimator achieves the semiparametric efficient variance bound for this problem when $\hat{\pi}$ is a sufficiently good estimator of the true propensity score $\pi$.

+As explained above though, here we are considering the setting where we may not have good estimates of $r_1$ and $r_0$, and so we cannot hope to emulate the all-encompassing debiasing effect of AIPW.
+The sparsity of the propensity score model does however provide us with an opportunity: roughly speaking, the bias of our propensity score estimates can be expected to lie `only in certain directions'---this is a vague statement which we make more precise in Section~\ref{sec:basic} (and specifically \eqref{eq:holder}) but does capture the underlying intuition.

-Whilst this alone confers no advantage, we may attempt to choose $\mbb\mu := (\mu_i)_{i=1}^n$ so as to reduce the bias of the regular IPW estimator.
-We explain in Section~\ref{sec:basic} how $\mbb\mu$ may be constructed such that the bias is asymptotically negligible even in high-dimensional settings.
-This involves solving a convex quadratic program depending on $\mb X$ and an auxiliary dataset consisting of an i.i.d.\ copy of $(\mb X, \mb Y, \mb T)$; this optimisation problem is amenable to off-the-shelf convex optimisers and approach is therefore computationally scalable to high-dimensional and large-scale settings.
+Similarly to AIPW, our approach starts with an estimate $\tilde{\mu}$ of $\mu_{\ora}$; this may be constructed through applying machine learning methods to estimate each of $r_1$ and $r_0$, or a more traditional Lasso regression.
+Rather than using this directly in \eqref{eq:tau_hat} however, we then adjust this estimate by introducing an additional `orthogonalisation' step to compensate for the more specific biases in the propensity score estimate.
+This involves solving a convex quadratic program depending on $\mb X$ and an auxiliary dataset consisting of an i.i.d.\ copy of $(\mb X, \mb Y, \mb T)$; such auxiliary data may be obtained with a single dataset through sample-splitting.
+The optimisation problem is amenable to off-the-shelf convex optimisers and the approach is therefore computationally scalable to high-dimensional and large-scale settings.

+In the case that $\tilde{\mu}$ is a sufficiently good estimate of $\mu_{\ora}$, as for example typically required for the theoretical guarantees of AIPW, our adjustment will likely result in little change.
+On the other hand, if $\tilde{\mu}$ is a poor estimate, the correction will ensure approximate unbiasedness of the resulting debiased IPW (DIPW) estimator.
+Importantly, this unbiasedness property makes essentially no requirements on the quality of the initial estimate $\tilde{\mu}$.
+Instead, we see through our results that improved estimation here results in a smaller variance in the final estimator.
+In this way, our approach effectively separates out the debiasing and variance reduction effects of AIPW.

+In Section~\ref{sec:theory}, we show that the resulting debiased IPW (DIPW) estimator concentrates around the target $\tau$ at the parametric $1/\sqrt{n}$ rate and give a Berry--Esseen bound quantifying in finite samples, the deviation from Gaussianity (Theorem~\ref{thm:split}).
+We show that for a cross-fitted version of our estimator, associated confidence intervals have finite sample coverage guarantees (Theorem~\ref{thm:ci_new}).
+Moreover, we show that $o(1 /\sqrt{\log n})$ rates of estimation for the outcome regressions result in semiparametric efficiency (see Theorem~\ref{thm:efficiency}).
+If sparse linear outcome regression models with sparsity $s_r$ are assumed, this translates to a requirement of $s_r = o(n / \{\log (n)\log (p)\})$, which is weaker than the corresponding $s_r=o(\sqrt{n} / \log p)$ of AIPW and $s_r = o(n^{3/4} / \log p)$ of \citet{BWZ19}; however no such sparse regression models are necessarily required in our theory.